stormasm/zednotes/README.md

 ### Go to a Definition in the Editor for Rust Code

-Simply hit the Command key and click :smile
+Simply hit the Command key and click

 ### Find all references